Showing 1 - 1 OF 1

 The Fleet and Family Support Center Guam provides several services through the Relocation Assistance Program.
 These services include hospitality kits, Welcome Aboard packages and several classes and workshops.
-Hospitality kits are loaner items that are on loan for 30 days to military members and their families and civilian hires with authorized benefits and their families.
+Hospitality kits include items that are available to loan for 30 days to military members, civilian hires with authorized benefits, and their families.
 The kits include pots and pans, dishes, utensils, irons and ironing boards and small appliances.
 The loaner kits are loaned regardless of marital status or living arrangements on or off base.

-Through the Relocation Assistance Program, FFSC Guam offers a bi-monthly Welcome to Guam Area Orientation Brief / Intercultural Relations program and Island Tour.
+Through the Relocation Assistance Program, FFSC Guam offers a monthly Welcome to Guam Area Orientation Brief / Intercultural Relations program and Island Tour.
 Spouses are highly encouraged to attend both classes.
 FFSC Guam also provides Disaster Preparedness and Smooth Move classes.
 To inquire about dates and times and to register for classes, call FFSC Guam at 671-333-2056/2057 or DSN 315-333-9822, Monday – Friday, 7:30 a.m. to 4:30 p.m.